-Any member of the Consultative Council or the Chamber of Deputies may direct written questions at Ministers to clarify matters coming within their sphere of competence, and only the questioner may comment once on the reply.
-If the Minister adds anything new, the member shall be further entitled to comment.
+Every member of the Chamber of Deputies may submit questions in writing to the Ministers for clarification on matters within their competence, and the questioner alone may respond once to the answer, and if the Minister's response adds anything new, the questioner may comment again.

-The question may not relate to an interest of the questioner or his relatives to the fourth degree, or be made by proxy.
+The question may not related to an interest of the questioner or his relatives to the fourth degree, or be made proxy.